emipa606/BloodPactRitual/README.md

 A) The same thing as if you made them attack with a (crappy) shiv.

 Q) What if one of my colonist attack another by accident with a ritual dagger ?
 A) No blood pact will happen : both parties must be able and willing to perform a ritual.
-The only exception concerns downed pawned : they have no choice but to accept the ritual (they won't be happy though).
+The only exception concerns downed pawned : they have no choice but to accept the ritual (they won&apos;t be happy though).

 Q) How strong a blood pact can be ?
 I want numbers !
 A) The strength of a blood pact depends on the mutual opinions of 2 pawns.
 The more they like each-other, the more damage they share, and the more resilient they become.
 It ranges from :